regina-normal/regina/python/testsuite/README.txt

 ------------------------

 This directory tree contains the test suite for Regina's python interface.
-The test suite can be used to verify that Regina's python bindings are operating correctly under different compilers or on different platforms.
+This test suite can be used to verify that Regina is operating correctly under different compilers or on different platforms.

-To build and run the test suite, move to the top-level build directory and type: make test ARGS=-V
+To build and run the test suite, type: make test ARGS=-V

+This can be done from the top-level build directory, in which case it will run all of Regina's test suites (the C++ engine, Python, and command-line utilities tests).

 The *.test scripts within this directory should, where possible, be written to simultaneously work both as full scripts and also as line-by-line command